- Search The Registry

 - My Account

 Born Sheila Turner in Washington, D.C., she grew up in a working-class family with six siblings; her great-grandfather was a slave in Virginia.
-She attended the public schools, was a 1974 graduate of Barnard College and a 1977 graduate of Columbia Law School.
+She attended public schools and was a 1974 graduate of Barnard College and a 1977 graduate of Columbia Law School.
 She and future United States Attorney General Eric Holder were classmates at Columbia.

 Early in her career worked as a staff attorney for Brooklyn Legal Services.
-She also served in the New York State Department of Law as an assistant attorney general in the civil rights and real estate financing bureaus.
-She subsequently served on the New York City Civil Court, from 1992 to 1993.
+She also served as an assistant attorney general in the New York State Department of Law in the civil rights and real estate financing bureaus.
+She served on the New York City Civil Court from 1992 to 1993.
 She was also a New York Supreme Court justice from 1993 to 2009.

-She was designated as a justice for the Appellate Division of the New York Supreme Court, First Judicial Department, in 2009 by Governor David Paterson.
+Governor David Paterson designated her as a justice for the Appellate Division of the New York Supreme Court, First Judicial Department, in 2009.
 That same year Abdus-Salaam served as an associate justice of the appellate division.
-On April 5, 2013, following the death of judge Theodore T. Jones, she was nominated by New York governor Andrew Cuomo to fill the resulting vacancy on the New York Court of Appeals.
+On April 5, 2013, following the death of judge Theodore T. Jones, she was nominated by New York Governor Andrew Cuomo to fill the resulting vacancy on the New York Court of Appeals.
 She was confirmed without opposition by a voice vote held on May 6, 2013.
 She was the first Black woman to be appointed to a seat on New York's highest court.
 While it was widely reported that she was the first Muslim to be a member of the New York Court of Appeals, she never converted to Islam.
-Rather, she merely took her first husband's Islamic surname, according to Court of Appeals spokesman Gary Spencer.
+Rather, she took her first husband's Islamic surname, according to Court of Appeals spokesman Gary Spencer.